aprsworld/serToMQTT/README.md

 Command line in the lab looks like:

-` ./serToMQTT -T /toStation/A2744 -m text -H localhost -i /dev/ttyUSB0 -b 57600 -M "stx=X etx=0x0d" -t 1024`
+` ./serToMQTT -T /toStation/A2744 -m text -H localhost -i /dev/ttyUSB0 -b 57600 -M "stx=X etx=0x0d format=XQ " -t 1280`

 The critcal difference is specifying the stx and etx using the -M option and specifying the packet time out.
 The time out by default is 500 mSeconds.
-This device seems to be sending packets once per second so the need for 1024 mSeconds.
+This device seems to be sending packets once per second so the need for 1280 mSeconds.
 This was determined experimetally.

 ## TriSonica Mini

 Command line in the lab looks like:

-`./serToMQTT -m text -i /dev/ttyUSB1 -b 115200 -H localhost -T /toStation/A2744`
+`./serToMQTT -m text -i /dev/ttyUSB1 -b 115200 -H localhost -T /toStation/A2744 -M format=TRI`

 The defaults of stx='S' and etx=0x0a are used, and need not be specified.